San Giovanni in Galdo

 San Giovanni in Galdo is a comune (municipality) in the Province of Campobasso in the Italian region of Molise, located about 7 km east of Campobasso.

 San Giovanni in Galdo borders the following municipalities: Campobasso, Campodipietra, Campolieto, Matrice, Monacilioni, Toro.

 San Giovanni in Galdo is home to many families that emigrated to America in the early 1900s.
-Families with the surnames of DiCesare,Trotta, DeMaioribus, Marino, Santone and Di'Orio.
+Families with the surnames of DiCesare, Trotta, DeMaioribus, Marino, Ramacciato, Santone and Di'Orio.

 Main sights

 San Giovanni in Galdo is the site of a Samnitic sanctuary atop Colle Rimontato (709 meters a.s.l.).
 Excavated between 1974 and 1976, the sanctuary took the form of a frontal Italic podium temple surrounded by a portico.
 The ritual activity at the sanctuary was confine to a limited area, likely indicating that the temple served a discrete, local population.